 Public hearing requirements may vary by project or program.
-The Commission may conduct a public hearing for a variety of reasons, such as approval of the Program of Projects under the Federal Transportation Improvement Program (FTIP); to discuss and present the proposed location; or significant changes to right of way and major design features, social and environmental effects of a proposed project that is funded with state and federal funds.
-Capital projects, for instance, will comply with Caltrans' Project Development Procedures Manual, Chapter 11 Public Hearing requirements; whereas, FTIP projects would follow the public participation requirements stipulated under the existing transportation legislation, Fixing America's Surface Transportation Act.
+The Commission may conduct a public hearing for a variety of reasons, such as approval of the Program of Projects under the Federal Transportation Improvement Program (FTIP); or to solicit public comments on the social and environmental effects of a proposed project that is funded with state and federal funds.
+Capital projects, for instance, will comply with Caltrans' Project Development Procedures Manual, Chapter 11 Public Hearing requirements; whereas, FTIP projects would follow the public participation requirements stipulated under the existing transportation legislation, Infrastructure Investment and Jobs Act